tush-86/Samsung-Prism-5G-Research/README.md

 👥 Team:

-A collaborative effort by students and mentors under the Samsung PRISM program.
+A collaborative effort by students and faculty of Manipal Institute of Technology and mentors under the Samsung PRISM program.